About the Valerie Theatre

 Box Office Hours

-The box office is open Thursday, Friday & Saturday, Noon to 4PM and always one hour before showtime.
-Tickets are available online 24 hours a day or you may contact the box office with any questions at 352-341-7850.
+The box office is open one hour before showtime.
+Tickets are available online 24 hours a day at www.valerietheatre.org.
+For questions or additional information please call (342)341-7850

 Got a question about seeing a performance?
 We’ve got the answers!
 READ MORE≫